jyane/obsolate/README.md

 # grpc-java-api-checker

-An Error Prone plugin that checks for usages of grpc-java APIs that are annotated with @Experimental or @Internal annotation.
+An Error Prone plugin that checks for usages of grpc-java APIs that are annotated with @ExperimentalApi or @Internal annotation.